buddhist-uni/buddhist-uni.github.io/_content/booklets/towards-a-better-world_nyanananda.md

 A Sinhalese poem on the dangers of Saṃsāra and the benefits of the practice, showing that the southern lineage of Buddhism also had a thriving literary tradition.

-For a more poetic translation, see [*The World's True Welfare*](/content/booklets/worlds-true-welfare_maitreya-vidagama) and to hear the poem [sung in the original Sinhala, see Archive.org](https://archive.org/details/Lo-Weda-Sangarawa){:target="_blank" ga-event-value="0.5"}.
+For a more poetic translation, see [*The World's True Welfare*](/content/booklets/worlds-true-welfare_maitreya-vidagama) and to hear the poem [in the original Sinhala, see Archive.org](https://archive.org/details/Lo-Weda-Sangarawa){:target="_blank" ga-event-value="0.5"}.